-At March 31, 2019, the Capital Projects Fund owed the Debt Service Fund \$7,500 for arbitrage rebate report costs.
-The General Fund owed the Debt Service Fund \$3,894 for excess refunding bond proceeds and owed the Capital Projects Fund \$1,878 for engineering fees.
-The Debt Service Fund (Tax Account) owed the General Fund \$16,329 for maintenance tax collections.
+At March 31, 2020, the Capital Projects Fund owed the Debt Service Fund \$7,500 for arbitrage rebate report costs.
+The General Fund owed the Debt Service Fund \$3,894 for excess refunding bond proceeds and recorded a receivable from the Capital Projects Fund of \$173.
+The Debt Service Fund (Tax Account) owed the General Fund \$3,880 for maintenance tax collections.
 This is a timing difference.